Well-executed, strategic communications are essential to create trust, increase revenue and preserve and protect a company’s brand.

 James advises clients in real estate, fund management, financial services and emerging markets on all aspects of financial and corporate communications including online strategy and investor relations.

-He holds the CFA’s level 4 Investment Management Certificate (IMC), the Google Individual Qualification (IQ) in web analytics and has a BSc in Biology from Imperial College London, which included a year studying at the École Nationale Supérieure Agronomique de Montpellier.
+He holds the CFA’s level 4 Investment Management Certificate (IMC), the Google Individual Qualification (IQ) in web analytics, the CMP level 4 certification in Google SEO and has a BSc in Biology from Imperial College London, which included a year studying French at the École Nationale Supérieure Agronomique de Montpellier.

-Prior to joining the PR industry, he served as an officer in the British Army and worked as an operations manager at BT.
+Prior to joining the PR industry, he served as an officer in the British Army and worked for a short time as an operations manager at BT.